-- 7.4.
+- 8.4.
 The race committee, at its discretion, may set a gate as the leeward mark.
-If the leeward mark is a gate, boats shall pass through the gate from the direction of the previous mark before proceeding onto the next leg of the course.
-The leeward mark or gate is not a mark of the course for a final downwind leg. - 7.5.
-At the discretion of the race committee on each Course, one or more races in the series may be sailed around government marks.
-If signaled, the course will be from the start, around specified government marks and then to the finish. - 7.6.
+If the leeward mark is a gate, boats shall pass through the gate from the direction of the previous mark before proceeding onto the next leg of the course. - 8.5.
+At the discretion of the race committee, one or more races in the series may be sailed around government marks from the start, around specified government marks and then to the finish. - 8.6.
 If government marks are to be used, the race committee signal boat will signal the course by letters according to Sailing Instruction 10.1.
-Marks shall be rounded in the order signaled (reading the course board column by column, top-down then fore-aft) and rounded so that the rhumb line to the next mark will not cross the rhumb line from the previous mark.
-If the next mark is reciprocal, the mark shall be left to port when rounding. - 7.7.
-If X is signaled as a mark of the course, the course board will display the magnetic bearing and range in nautical miles from the race committee signal boat to mark X. Bearing and range will only be signaled if mark X is a mark of the course.
+Marks shall be rounded in the order signaled (reading the course board column by column, top-down then fore-aft) and left on the hand so that the rhumb line to the next mark will not cross the rhumb line from the previous mark.
+If the next mark is reciprocal, the mark shall be left to port when rounding. - 8.7.
+If X is signaled as a mark of the course, the course board will display the magnetic bearing and range in nautical miles and tenths from the race committee signal boat to mark X. - 8.8.

-7.8.
 A sample course board using government marks is shown below (labels will not be displayed).
-In this example the sequence of marks for all classes would be: Start, F, X, A, G, A, Finish.
+In this example the sequence of marks for all Divisions would be: Start, F, X, A, G, A, Finish.
 Since the leg from G to A is reciprocal of the previous leg, G would be left on the port hand.

 Mark Mark Bearing Range

-F А 1 1
+F Α 1 2

-Х 2 .5
+Х 2 .0

 А 0

 G